Structed/sample-playfab-eventstream-handler/blog/Extend PlayFab with Azure Functions.md

 You should now see the entry we created in the PlayFab data.

 # Conclusion
-In this article, we learned about the different PlayFab APIs and it's "perspectives".
-Then we learned how we could use these APIs on both the Client- and Backend-side, which are hosted in a very cost-effective serverless environment on Azure.
-Not forgetting to hook up PlayFab PlayStream events with Azure Functions using Rules in PlayFab.
+In this article, we learned how to extend PlayFab by reacting to PlayFab PlayStream events with Azure Functions using Rules in PlayFab.

+# Taking it further
+Another possibility is to use Azure Functions to extend PlayFab even further, like enabling real-time messaging with [Azure SignalR Service](https://azure.microsoft.com/en-us/services/signalr-service/) or a global database like [CosmosDb](https://azure.microsoft.com/en-us/services/cosmos-db/)!

 # Apendix
 ## Notes